yavulan/learning/shell.md

 ```

 #### SSH
-Secure Shell (SSH) is a network protocol for operating network services securely over an unsecured network (with terminal emulator.).
+Secure Shell (SSH) is a network protocol for operating network services securely over an unsecured network (with terminal emulator).

 Installing:
 ```Shell